0xKayala/A-to-Z-Vulnerabilities/README.md

 #### Time-based

 Attacker sends a SQL query to the database, which makes the database wait (for a period in seconds) before it can react.
 The attacker can see from the time the database takes to respond, whether a query is true or false.
 Based on the result, an HTTP response will be generated instantly or after a waiting period.
 The attacker can thus work out if the message they used returned true or false, without relying on data from the database.

+### Out-of-band SQLi

+Out-of-band SQL injection is a specific type of SQL injection where the attacker does not receive a response from the attacked application on the same communication channel but instead is able to cause the application to send data to a remote endpoint that they control.
+Out-of-band SQL injection is only possible if the server that you are using has commands that trigger DNS or HTTP requests.